Skip to site navigation Skip to main content Skip to footer site map

 Tailor Your Search

-From more than 800 videos, filter down to find stories you can relate to.
+From more than 1,000 videos, filter down to find stories you can relate to.

 For most people, grief and shock are normal when dealing with severe physical trauma, whether it’s from war injuries, training exercises, accidents, or natural disasters.
 However, some people experience emotions and reactions in ways that make it difficult to function.
 If you feel agitated, unsettled, or hopeless for more than a few weeks, or if it just doesn’t seem like things are getting better, you may need to reach out for help.

 “I didn’t want to be a burden on my friends, and I was sick of people looking at me or asking how I got hurt.
-It didn’t happen over night, but with help, I eventually learned how to live the ‘new normal’ that everyone talks about.”
+It didn’t happen overnight, but with help, I eventually learned how to live the ‘new normal’ that everyone talks about.”

 Some people worry that others will think of them differently because of their injury.
 If you are distancing yourself from other people or avoiding activities you used to enjoy, seeking support may be the first step toward living your life the way you really want to.